The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres

-with an intrinsic scatter of $\sigma = 0.07^{+0.11}_{-0.05}$ dex.
-We note that the relation is remarkably close to linear, which yields the jet-to-Bondi power ratio to be practically constant ($10_{-4}^{+6}$ per cent) with increasing jet power.
-Together with the previously presumed ten per cent efficiency of Bondi accretion and assuming that the accretion is really Bondi-like, the efficiency of converting the rest mass of the accreted material into the energy of relativistic outflows is for galaxies with H$\alpha$+[N\textsc{ii}] emission approximately one per cent ($1.0_{-0.4}^{+0.6}$ per cent).
+where $\alpha = 1.10 \pm 0.25$ and $\beta = 1.10 \pm 0.24$ with an intrinsic scatter $\sigma = 0.08^{+0.14}_{-0.06}$ dex.
+We note that the relation is remarkably close to linear, which yields the jet-to-Bondi power ratio to be practically constant ($11_{-3}^{+6}$ per cent) with increasing jet power.
+Assuming that the accretion is Bondi-like and accounting for the previously presumed ten per cent efficiency, for galaxies with H$\alpha$+[N\textsc{ii}] emission, we obtain a $1.1_{-0.3}^{+0.6}$ per cent efficiency of converting the rest mass of the accreted material into the energy of relativistic outflows.

+Although the accretion, which is also affected by angular momentum of the infalling gas, outflows and magnetic fields, is most probably not spherical nor Bondi-like, the Bondi formula appears to provide a useful parametrization for estimating the total accretion power.

 As already discussed by \cite{Allen2006}, the positive correlation between $P_{\mathrm{jet}}$ and $P_{\mathrm{Bondi}}$ is not a result of the Bondi accretion rates and mechanical jet powers being a function of galactic distances.
 Firstly, measured distances of all galaxies (except for NGC$\,$6166) are within an order of magnitude similar.
 And more importantly, while the Bondi accretion rates depend on distance approximately as $P_{\text{Bondi}} \propto d^{-0.5}$ (without accounting for the distance dependence of the SMBH mass estimates), the mechanical jet powers are proportional to distance as $P_{\text{jet}} \propto d^{1.5}$.